dev-cafe/autocmake/doc/users/faq.rst

   $ python setup --cmake-options='"-DTHIS_OPTION=ON -DTHAT_OPTION=OFF"'

 We use two sets of quotes because the shell swallows one set of them before passing the arguments to Python.
+Yeah that's not nice, but nothing we can do about it on the Python side.
-If you do not use two sets of quotes then the setup command may end up incorrectly saved in `build/setup_command`.
+If you do not use two sets
+of quotes then the setup command may end up incorrectly saved in `build/setup_command`.